Part 8 Blog as Filter

 If you want to post by email, it’s easy to set up in WordPress, Edublogs, or Blogger.
 Just follow the directions at those links to create a secret email that, when emailed, posts directly to your blog.
 Quick and easy.

 For a Tweet in Twitter on my iOS device [must be similar for other platforms]:

 Select the share icon:

 Choose your email app:

-Enter your secret email address and click “Send” — and any annotation in the body before you click send.
-I usually try to delete the “Download the Twitter app.”
+Enter your secret email address and click “Send” — but add any annotation in the body before you click send.
+I usually try to delete the words “Download the Twitter app.”